 It will also bring together for first time DNO and TSO real-time data in the control room and that is significant difference when compared to the existing transmission network deployments of contingency analysis software.

-The operation of the system once installed will provide the major opportunity for learning.
-Operating procedures will be changed to incorporate the use of the Contingency Analysis platform, which will enable the formal reporting of how frequently and effectively it is utilised.
-In addition, we will include any ‘softer’ learning associated with how frequently and effectively the package is used by staff from both the operational and outage planning team.
+The operation of the system once installed provided major opportunities for learning.
+Operating procedures were changed to incorporate the use of the Contingency Analysis and forecasting platform, which enabled the formal reporting of how frequently and effectively it is utilised.

 SDRC 9.2 – Contingency Analysis System Integration